ioannisa/SecuredAndroidPersistence/README.md

 This library allows out of the box with zero-configuration encrypting and decrypting preferences using `SharedPreferences` and `DataStore`, supports serialization of complex data types, and provides robust raw data and file encryption capabilities.

+> One big plus is due to property delegation support, with this library, you can handle encrypted data just like regular objects you read and write, making data security effortless!

 So this library makes it easy for developers to

 1. implement comprehensive encrypted storage solutions